CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/User.md

 - [x] getUserById
 - [x] getUserListByUsername
 - [x] getUserListByUsernameContains
+- [x] getUserListByMainEmail
-- [ ] getUserByCreatedDate
+- [x] getUserByCreatedDate
 - [x] getUserListByCreatedDateBetween
-- [ ] getUserListByUser // create a list with all users where this user is present
+- [x] getUserListByUser // create a list with all users where this user is present
-- [ ] getUserListByEmail
-- [ ] getUserListByRole
+- [x] getUserListByRole

 ## Other